Poverty, Race, and Inequality

 Recently published articles and working papers in this program area include:

-Faculty in this area contribute expertise from the fields of economics, psychology, sociology, African American studies, education, and others.
-Learn more about them through their bios, research, and publications.
+Faculty come from the fields of economics, sociology, communication, African American studies, education and social policy, and others.